Binho Customer Support

 2. Open a Terminal window and navigate to the directory where you extracted the binaries.

 3. To make the binaries easily accessible, add the directory to your PATH environment variable.
-You can do this by editing your ~/.zshrc (for Zsh users) or ~/.bash_profile (for Bash users) file: nano ~/.zshrc or, if you use Bash: ~/.bash_profile
+You can do this by editing your ~/.zshrc (for Zsh users) or ~/.bashrc (for Linux or macOS bash users): nano ~/.zshrc or, if you use Bash: ~/.bashrc

 4. Add the following line at the end of the file: export PATH=/path/to/your/extracted/folder:$PATH Replace /path/to/your/extracted/folder with the actual path to the extracted folder.

-5. Save the file and apply the changes by running: source ~/.zshrc or, for Bash users: source ~/.bash_profile
+5. Save the file and apply the changes by running: source ~/.zshrc or, for Bash users: source ~/.bashrc

-6. To verify the installation, run the following command in Terminal: bridge --version
+6. To verify the installation, run the following command in Terminal: bmcbridge --version

 Installation of the C++ SDK